 The key to an effective, holistic strategy involves making sure all of your internal teams are rowing in the same direction.
 You don't want two different teams reaching out to the same partner or influencer, giving different directions on a campaign that could be merged—this creates unnecessary confusion and more work.

-For example, when a brand decides to onboard an influencer into their affiliate program, they should make sure that someone in Public Relations hasn't already developed a relationship with that partner—if they have, then it's important to collaborate with Public Relations on the best approach to working with that partner.
+For example, when a brand decides to onboard an influencer into their affiliate programme, they should make sure that someone in Public Relations hasn't already developed a relationship with that partner—if they have, then it's important to collaborate with Public Relations on the best approach to working with that partner.
 Along those same lines, if you're not integrating your teams and workflow, you could end up with team members doing repetitive work or competing for attention and budget because there is a lack of communication or unified strategy.

 3. Put the Customer's Experience First